romankiss/R-IoT/Projects/2023/R-IoT-Display128x64-Thermometer/Solutions/Basic/README.md

-Codes are sorted like this: the lower the number , the simpler the code is <br>
-<p>                           the higher the number, the more advanced the code is</p>
+Codes are sorted like this: the lower the number , the simpler the code is //=> the higher the number, the more advanced the code is